jD91mZM2/xidlehook/README.md

 *Because xautolock is annoying to work with.*

 xidlehook is a general-purpose replacement for xautolock.
-It basically just executes a command when the computer has been idle for a specified amount of seconds.
+It executes a command when the computer has been idle for a specified amount of time.

 Improvements over xautolock:
- - There's an optional canceller, for example used to undim the screen when the user moves the mouse
+ - Allows "cancellers" which undo a timer action when new activity is detected.
  - Not specific to locking.
 Multiple instances can run at the same time.
  - Optionally only run once.
  - Optionally prevent locking when an application is fullscreen.